uclh-criu/crdm-tools/README.md

 ## Deploy Prefect on the GAE

-To run Prefect on the GAE, make sure to set the following environment variables in `prefect/.env`:
+To run Prefect on the GAE, make sure to set the following environment variables in the root directory `.env`:

 ```shell
 # For GAE10, will differ for other GAE instances